Laguna Seca: Automotive

 When not being used by the major events the track can be rented.
 Approximately twice a year the Sports Car Club of America holds regional club races for the San Francisco Region.
 Various clubs rent the track throughout the year for informal high-performance driving schools that allow the public to drive their own cars at speed.
 The raceway has also played host to prototype testing of the Nissan GT-R in 2007.

-The track is featured in video games such as the Gran Turismo series (including the bike version Tourist Trophy), Forza Motorsport, and the MotoGP series.
-In a bid to compare real life versus video games, Jeremy Clarkson of the British automotive show Top Gear attempted to beat his Gran Turismo time of 1:41.148 in a Honda NSX by racing the real track in the same car in 2005.
+The track is featured in video games such as the Gran Turismo series (since the second installment, including the bike version Tourist Trophy), the Forza Motorsport series, the MotoGP series and track in the 1999 racing game Star Wars Episode I: Racer.
+In a bid to compare real life versus video games, Jeremy Clarkson of the British automotive show Top Gear attempted to beat his Gran Turismo 4 time of 1:41.148 in a Honda NSX by racing the real track in the same car in 2005.
 During the trials, Clarkson determined that the game omitted a few details of the track, and the game's physics allowed him to brake later when coming into turns than he could in real life.
 As a consequence, he managed a best time of only 1:57 on the real course.
 However, both he and the track instructor agreed that it is possible to complete the course in 1:41 in a Honda NSX if the driver were sufficiently experienced, talented, and most importantly fearless.

 It was also used in 1976 for the film Herbie Goes to Monte Carlo as a qualifying track.